mike-weiner/pinet/README.md

 ### Installing Prometheus

-At the time of writing, the long-term supported version of Prometheus is `2.37.6`.
+At the time of writing, the newest version of Prometheus is `3.0.1`.
 That is the version of Prometheus that I will be installing.
-All of the `v2.37.6` downloads can be found at: [https://github.com/prometheus/prometheus/releases/tag/v2.37.6](https://github.com/prometheus/prometheus/releases/tag/v2.37.6).
+All of the `v3.0.1` downloads can be found at: [https://github.com/prometheus/prometheus/releases/tag/v3.0.1](https://github.com/prometheus/prometheus/releases/tag/v3.0.1).

 If you are looking for a different release, all releases can be found at [https://github.com/prometheus/prometheus/releases](https://github.com/prometheus/prometheus/releases) or at [https://prometheus.io/download/](https://prometheus.io/download/).
+If you are looking to use a long-term support version of Prometheus, you can find that list at [https://prometheus.io/docs/introduction/release-cycle/](https://prometheus.io/docs/introduction/release-cycle/).
+Any relatively new version of Prometheus should work.

 Since I installed the 64-bit ARM version of Raspberry Pi OS, I will be installing the `linux-arm64` version of Prometheus.
 You will need to install the correct version of Prometheus based on the version and type of OS on your own Raspberry Pi.